Charles Apthorp: Slave trade

 Apthorp was a "venerable slave importer and one of the richest men in Boston" by 1746.
 At that time, slave advertisements regularly appeared in the weekly Boston Gazette.
 Between 1719 and 1781, there were about 2,300 slave advertisements for about 2,000 enslaved individuals.
-In the 1730s and 1740s he traded in slaves, posting advertisements in Boston Gazette, which one stating that he had "a parcel of likely negros just imported".
+In the 1730s and 1740s he traded in slaves, posting advertisements in Boston Gazette, with one stating that he had "a parcel of likely negros just imported".

 In 1733 Apthorp acted as agent for a man seeking his enslaved servant, Hannah Smyth, who had run away with a stolen diamond "and has lately been seen here in Boston."
 He performed a similar role in 1742, authorized to furnish "five pounds reward" for the return of a "negro man named Jack about 35 years old" to his enslaver, Stephen Eastwick.
 In 1756 Apthorp & Son served as agent for someone looking for an anchor lost on Cape Cod "with two iron clasps on one of the flukes, a solid pine buoy, and buoy-rope."